Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

 ### 2.2 Significance in Neural Network Learning

 This decomposition is pivotal because it allows the learning algorithm to:
-1. Reuse computations: ∂C/∂Y_i can be reused for all weights feeding into the same neuron.
+1. Reuse computations: ∂C/∂Y_i can be reused for all weights_matrix feeding into the same neuron.
 2. Implement the backpropagation algorithm efficiently: gradients are computed layer by layer, from output to input.

 ## 3. Linear Combination in Neural Networks